Spivey-Gault-Projects/DataHAUL-Holidays/api-service/README.md

      - **AWS Amplify Auth** ↔ **MSAL.js** for acquiring & caching JWTs
      - **Cognito ID/Access Tokens** ↔ **B2C ID/Access Tokens** (JWTs with claims & scopes)

-  Once implemented, users will log in via the B2C hosted UI (much like Cognito’s), receive a signed JWT, and every protected API call will validate that token—securing your holiday endpoints end-to-end.- [ ] **Implement caching**: Add response caching for frequently accessed endpoints
+  Once implemented, users will log in via the B2C hosted UI (much like Cognito’s), receive a signed JWT, and every protected API call will validate that token—securing the holiday endpoints end-to-end.- [ ] **Implement caching**: Add response caching for frequently accessed endpoints

 - [ ] **Enhanced error handling**
       Add a global exception-handling middleware (or use `UseExceptionHandler`) to catch all unhandled exceptions and return standardized [RFC7807 ProblemDetails](https://tools.ietf.org/html/rfc7807) responses.
 Use `ILogger` (or Serilog/Application Insights) to log full stack traces and contextual information.
 You can also: